milostomic/implementation-guides/netverify/netverify-retrieval-api.md

 ---

-# Netverify retrieval
+# ID Verification retrieval

 ## Retrieving status

-Call the RESTful API GET endpoint below to retrieve the status of a Netverify transaction by specifying the Jumio transaction reference (scan reference) of an existing transaction from your account as a path parameter.
+Call the RESTful API GET endpoint below to retrieve the status of a ID Verification transaction by specifying the Jumio transaction reference (scan reference) of an existing transaction from your account as a path parameter.

 **HTTP request method:** `GET`<br>
 **REST URL (US)**: `https://netverify.com/api/netverify/v2/scans/<scanReference>`<br>